rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

 ### Advanced Plugin Configuration
 ![][rokbooster_setup_6]

+:   1. **Ignored Pages** The paths, URLs, or partials to pages to be ignored by RokBooster.
+[33%, 71%, sw]
-:   1. **Ignored Files**: The paths or URLs to files to be ignored by RokBooster.
+    2. **Ignored Files** The paths or URLs to files to be ignored by RokBooster.
 One file per line.
-[34%, 43%, sw]
+[50%, 71%, sw]
-    2. **Scan Method**: The method to use for script and style identification and replacement, "Joomla Header Scan", "Full Header Scan", and "Full Page Scan".
-[46%, 35%, sw]
+    3. **Scan Method** The method to use for script and style identification and replacement, "Joomla Header Scan", "Full Header Scan", and "Full Page Scan".
+[65%, 36%, sw]
-    3. **Use Background Rendering**: Recommended.
+    4. **Use Background Rendering** Recommended.
 Render the combined and compressed cache files in the background.
 This will cause the first couple of hits to a page to show with uncompressed and uncollected files until the cache files are created.
-[55%, 28%, sw]
+[72%, 28%, sw]
-    4. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
-This setting lets you disable the compressed files only for IE.  [65%, 28%, sw]
+    5. **Disable for Internet Explorer** Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
+This setting lets you disable the compressed files only for IE.  [78%, 35%, sw]
-    5. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
+    6. **Cache File Permissions** Permissions that the RokBooster cache files are created with.
 Don't change unless you need to.
-[75%, 38%, sw]
+[85%, 39%, sw]

-1. **Ignored Files**: The paths or URLs to files to be ignored by RokBooster.
+1. **Ignored Pages** The paths, URLs, or partials to pages to be ignored by RokBooster.
 One file per line.
+Example: **/blog/stream/**.
+If you use double quotes ("") around a string, it will match exactly.
+If you don't use the quotes, it will match any part of the page to the current URL.
+Exact matches with double quotes should start with a forward slash (/).
+If you use just a forward slash and nothing else, it will match the homepage only.

+2. **Ignored Files**: The paths or URLs to files to be ignored by RokBooster.
+One file per line.
+You can enter this information for a single file, or an entire folder by listing the name of the parent directory of the files you'd like to have RokBooster ignore.
+For exmaple, if you want RokBooster to ignore every JS file in **/jscripts**, just type `jscripts` in the box.
+Alternatively, you can just type the name of the file you wish to have RokBooster ignore without having to enter the directory path.

-2. **Scan Method**: The method to use for script and style identification and replacement, "Joomla Header Scan", "Full Header Scan", and "Full Page Scan".
+3. **Scan Method**: The method to use for script and style identification and replacement, "Joomla Header Scan", "Full Header Scan", and "Full Page Scan".

-3. **Use Background Rendering**: Recommended.
+4. **Use Background Rendering**: Recommended.
 Render the combined and compressed cache files in the background.
 This will cause the first couple of hits to a page to show with uncompressed and uncollected files until the cache files are created.

-4. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
-This setting lets you disable the compressed files only for IE.
+5. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
+This setting lets you disable the compressed files only for IE. You can also elect to only disable compression for browsers less than IE10 while maintaining this feature for IE10+.

-5. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
+6. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
 Don't change unless you need to.

 ### Debug Settings
 ![][rokbooster_setup_7]

 :   1. **Debug Log Location** Link to the debug log.
-May appear as **Unavailable** if no long has yet been generated.
+May appear as **Unavailable** if no log has yet been generated.
 [46%, 28%, sw]
     2. **Debut Log Level** The level of information in the debug logs.
 [60%, 42%, sw]

 1. **Debug Log Location** displays the link to the debug log.
-May appear as **Unavailable** if no long has yet been generated.
+May appear as **Unavailable** if no log has yet been generated.

 2. **Debut Log Level** sets the level of information in the debug logs.